-The third-generation quad-core Intel Core i5 processor — built on the latest Ivy Bridge architecture — is now standard on iMac.
-It’s available at a clock speed of up to 3.2GHz.
-Or configure iMac with a quad-core Intel Core i7 at up to 3.4GHz.
+The fourth-generation quad-core Intel Core i5 processor — based on the latest Haswell architecture — is standard on iMac.
+It’s available at a clock speed of up to 3.4GHz.
+Or configure iMac with a quad-core Intel Core i7 at up to 3.5GHz.
 Since OS X is designed to take advantage of each core, iMac captures every bit of performance from the processor.
 OS X also supports Hyper-Threading in the Core i7, allowing two threads to run simultaneously on each core — giving you eight virtual cores of processing power.

 Turbo Boost 2.0.